Clinical Cardiac Electrophysiology

 2. Outpatient consultation and device clinic.

-The laboratory has multiple research programs, and fellows are expected to take part in projects with the goal of presenting at national meetings and publishing in peer-reviewed journals.
+Research: The laboratory has multiple research programs, and fellows are expected to take part in projects with the goal of presenting at national meetings and publishing in peer-reviewed journals.

 Current research projects include the investigation of the following: